ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 # 📖 Educations

 - *Sep.
+2025 - .*.
+Ph.D. student at the University of Hong Kong.
+- *Sep.
 2021 - Jun.
 2024*.
 Master student at Fudan University.
 - *Sep.
 2017 - Jun.
 2021*.
 Bachelor student at Fudan University.